 Finally letting go and asking for help was the most important and best thing I could have ever done to better myself and my life.

-So, here's to living a fulfilling, joyous and free life.
+So, here's to living a fulfilling, joyous and

 As always, thank you for taking the time to read my thoughts and words.